Pass Plus Scheme

 Night Driving

-Unless your driving instructor has taken you out driving in winter for the most part you won’t have experienced night driving.
-This is something that many experienced drivers still have trouble dealing with and the Pass Plus course aims to help overcome the fear of night driving and also educate on how to best approach the task.
+Unless your driving instructor has taken you out driving in winter for the most part you may not have experienced night driving.
+This is something that many experienced drivers still have trouble with and the Pass Plus course aims to help overcome the fear of night driving and also educates on how to best approach the task.

 Dual Carriageways